bcglee/comp-periodicals/README.md

 ### Unconference Organizers: Sarah H. Salter, Benjamin Charles Germain Lee, Joshua Ortiz Baco, and Jim Casey

-This page serves as an invitation to our two-hour virtual “unconference” on the computational study of historical periodicals to be held in May 2022 at the [DH Unbound](https://dhunbound2022.ach.org/) conference of the ACH.
+This page serves as an invitation to our two-hour virtual “unconference” on the computational study of historical periodicals to be held on May 18th, 2022, from 4:30EST to 6:30EST at the [DH Unbound](https://dhunbound2022.ach.org/) conference of the ACH.

 ## Sign-up Form
 If you are interested in participating in the unconference, please use this Google Form: https://forms.gle/E1ZxTuv2wQsezgzw5